Yasser-R/v1-payment-api/source/includes/_introduction.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Dwolla API.
+This is a listing of all publically available endpoints which allow developers to modify their accounts, process transactions, find other users, and modify funding sources.
+All endpoints are listed in the sidebar to the left.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Example requests are available in JSON, PHP, Ruby, Python, and Node.js in the dark area to the right.
+JSON is shown by default, however, the tabs in the top right can be used to switch the language in which the examples are displayed in.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.